 My interest in gravitational waves grew out of a fascination with Einstein’s relativity that developed in my teenage years in Bethpage, NY, and was nurtured during my undergraduate study at Clarkson University.
 I was then fortunate to be able to do my PhD in relativity physics at Caltech under the supervision of Kip Thorne, finishing in 1971.

-In the early 1980s, by then at Cardiff University, I worked with Jim Hough the University of Glasgow to develop the British gravitational wave effort.
+In the early 1980s, by then at Cardiff University, I worked with Jim Hough (now Sir James) of the University of Glasgow to develop the British gravitational wave effort.
 We later joined with German colleagues to build the GEO600 detector, and my move to the AEI helped cement this collaboration.
 We allied ourselves with the US LIGO gravitational wave project through the LIGO Scientific Collaboration, and we used GEO600 to develop and prove a large fraction of the key technologies that enabled LIGO’s momentous detection on September 14, 2015 of the gravitational waves emitted by two black holes merging together.
-Now I am looking forward to having enormous fun working with the data to come, and to continuing to work with my AEI colleague Karsten Danzmann to help bring about the next revolution in gravitational wave astronomy, the LISA mission of the European Space Agency.
+I continue to look forward to the enormous fun we have working with the data from detections that keep coming in, and to continuing to work with my AEI colleague Karsten Danzmann to help bring about the next revolution in gravitational wave astronomy, the LISA mission of the European Space Agency.

 Being a director of a Max Planck institute gave me the freedom, and indeed the responsibility, to take initiatives I could not have taken from a normal university professorial position.
 I feel strongly that scientists need to share their knowledge and enthusiasm with the public, so I have done a lot of outreach work over many years, especially in cooperation with the amazing Susanne Milde on the Scienceface project.
 I also felt there was a need and opportunity for a new kind of scientific review journal, so in 1998 I began publishing Living Reviews in Relativity — online, subscription-free, up-to-date survey articles.
 Fifteen years later LRR had become the highest “impact factor” open-access journal in the world.
 LRR and two sister journals were transferred from the Max Planck Society to Springer in 2015, after my retirement.
 My experience with LRR has convinced me that scientific research would benefit enormously from the conversion of its journals to an open-access business model.
 Such a conversion will not be easy, but it will be worth it!